 “Reviewing your cash flow will trigger thoughts about how you want to spend your time in retirement and what income will be needed to support that lifestyle,” Doss says.
 “This brings the conversation down to earth from the sometimes intimidating 30,000-foot view of retirement planning.”

-Would you like to spend your time traveling abroad, visiting family across the country, volunteering your time with a local charity, or playing golf every day?
+Would you like to spend your time traveling abroad, visiting family spread across the country, volunteering your time with a local charity, or playing golf every day?
 Doss says the planning process is also the time when people should consider where they want to live and whether they would like to help their children and grandchildren, for example, by helping pay for education costs or by making a down payment on a home.
 Doss notes, “Through the planning process, you will identify and prioritize what you consider fixed costs and what you classify as variable costs.
 As conditions change during retirement, a regular review of your plan will allow you to re-prioritize and adjust if needed.”